Geometric rigidity of simple modules for algebraic groups: Application of high weight theory

 \subsubsection{Simple modules for pseudo-split groups}

 We summarise the main results from \cite{BS22}.
-Suppose $G$ is a pseudo-split pseudo-reductive $k$-group, with maximal torus $T$ and Cartan subgroup $C = Z_G(T)$.
-There is a Levi $k$-subgroup $M$ of $G$ containing $T$, and having chosen a Borel subgroup of $M$ (which, for technical reasons should correspond to the negative roots), we get a system of positive roots, from which we can define a set of dominant weights $X(T)_+$ for $T$.
-The following is a portmanteau theorem from \cite[Thm.~1.2, Thm.~3.1]{BS22}.
+Suppose that $G$ is a pseudo-split pseudo-reductive $k$-group, with maximal torus $T$ and Cartan subgroup $C = Z_G(T)$.
+There is a Levi $k$-subgroup $M$ of $G$ containing $T$, and having chosen a Borel subgroup of $M$ (which for technical reasons should correspond to the negative roots), we get a system of positive roots, from which we can define a set of dominant weights $X(T)_+$ for $T$.
+For each $\lambda\in X(T)_+$ there is a corresponding simple $M$-module $L_M(\lambda)$.
+The following is a portmanteau theorem from \cite[Thm.~1.2, Thm.~3.1]{BS22}, with part (iii) following from the discussion in \cite[Sec.~4]{BS22}.
+Note that the simple modules $L_G(\lambda)$ below are necessarily finite-dimensional, by local finiteness, but the induced modules $Q_G(\lambda)$ will not be finite-dimensional in general.